 Acute Leukemia Treatment- Cancer/Oncology

 Leukemia is a group of different types of blood-related cancers.
-Acute leukemia is a malignant disease which arise from either lymphoblasts (known as Acute Lymphocytic Leukemia) or myeloblasts (Acute Myeloid Lukemia).
-Both types of acute lukemias are characterized by the multiplication of immature, non-functional cells in the bone marrow which are consequently released into the bloodstream.
+Acute leukemia is a malignant disease which arise from either lymphoblasts (known as Acute Lymphocytic Leukemia) or myeloblasts (Acute Myeloid Leukemia).
+Both types of acute leukemias are characterized by the multiplication of immature, non-functional cells in the bone marrow which are consequently released into the bloodstream.

 - Acute Lymphocytic Leukemia (ALL): It is also known as acute lymphoblastic leukemia and is the most common type of cancer in children.

 - Acute Myeloid Leukemia (AML): It is also known as acute myelogenous leukemia and is more common in adults.

 A medical oncologist i.e. a phsyician who is trained in mangement and treatment of cancer should be consulted for management of leukemia.

 - Enlargement of lymph nodes, spleen or liver